I can’t remember when it was I heard this quote, but it’s stuck with me and will remain with me until my ‘best-by’ date expires.

 Time is like money.
 Those who spend it wisely, will never lose it.Hugh W. Roberts

-Was it because by delaying the start of it, the long weekend would last even longer?
+Was it because the long weekend would last even longer by delaying its start?
 Or was it because I wanted to enjoy that feeling of ‘three days to roam free,’ even longer?
-Time doesn’t stop for anybody, does it, so why was I kidding myself?
+Time doesn’t stop for anybody, so why was I kidding myself?

-I’m proud to say that I’ve never been bored or been addicted to daytime television.
+I’m proud to say that I’ve never been bored or addicted to daytime television.
 What probably helps is living so close to the coast.
-Even in the winter, there are always lots of walks to take and so much to do.
+Even in the winter, there are always lots of walks and much to do.

 I look back at my 32 years of working full-time and often wonder how on earth I managed to fit everything in.
-Where did I find the time to do what I had been doing, as well as finding all the time I had spent enjoying a social life that often took me away on holiday or on long weekend breaks?
-It’s something I never found out the answers too.
+Where did I find the time to do what I had been doing and find all the time I had spent enjoying a social life that often took me away on holiday or on long weekend breaks?
+It’s something I never found out the answers to.

-Fast forward to the present, and I often find myself asking ‘where does the time go?’
+Fast forward to the present, and I often ask, ‘where does the time go?’

-Unlike during the early years of my current life, the days, weeks and months seem to zoom pass even more quickly.
-I often find myself comparing my life to the toilet roll I mentioned at the beginning of this post.
+Unlike during the early years of my current life, the days, weeks, and months seem to zoom past even more quickly.
+I often compare my life to the toilet roll I mentioned at the beginning of this post.